NMashalov/Airflow_tutorial/README.md

             <li> If you already have WSL2
                 <div>
                 Then you can proceed with similar steps for Linux.
+                You can modify RAM for wsl with <a href="https://learn.microsoft.com/en-us/answers/questions/1296124/how-to-increase-memory-and-cpu-limits-for-wsl2-win">question</a> from official Microsoft forum.
                 </div>
             </li>
             <li> If you don't have WSL2